wiseman-timelord/DriveSet/README.md

-# DriveSet-Psc
+# DriveSet
 Status: ALPHA (do not use).

 ## Work Done
-- Batch conformed from NetOptMon-Psc, or whatever its name will end up being.
+- Batch conformed from NetOptMon, or whatever its name will end up being.
 - Figured out folders to use.

 ## Work TODO